fluidex/plonkit/README.md

     -m, --srs_monomial_form <srs-monomial-form>    Output file for Plonk universal setup srs in monomial form
 ```

-You may also want to manually edit and lower down `plonk::SETUP_MIN_POW2` in the codes to fast generate a relatively small-size SRS.
+You may also want to manually edit and lower down `plonk::SETUP_MIN_POW2` in the codes to fast generate a relatively small-sized SRS.

 ## Installation